 Foreign trade is concentrated on the EU countries, which in 1990 reduced about half of exports; Here, Nigeria’s oil exports accounted for a significant share.
-According to CountryAAH, 60% of imports come from the EU.
+According to CountryAAH, 60% of imports of all countries in Africa come from the EU – European Union.
 By contrast, trade between African countries is severely limited; in 1990, less than 7% of total African countries exported to other African countries.

 It is characteristic that the implementation of economic structural reforms was increasingly conditional on African countries being able to obtain development assistance from the rich world.
 The EC (later the EU) and including Denmark began to endorse the reform requirements set by the World Bank and the Monetary Fund.
 This was particularly important as the total aid provided by the Community countries during the 1980s represented more than half of the total assistance to sub-Saharan Africa.
 In North Africa, too, the EU is an important aid provider.

 EU aid is partly channeled from one country to another (bilateral assistance). major French development programs in the former French colonies, partly through the EU’s multilateral agreement, the Lomé Convention, which includes 45 African countries.
 These are substantial sums; In 1990/91, development aid accounted for 11% of total GDP in sub-Saharan countries, and at least half came from Western European countries.